anton-io/ethglobal-defikeep/README.md

 ## 🔐 Features

 - ✅ Time-based unlocks.
+- ✅ Reentrancy protection.
 - ✅ Multiple locks per user.
+- ✅ Self-contained with no external dependencies.
 - ✅ Reclaim address updatable by the current reclaim address.
-- ✅ Reentrancy protection.
-- ✅ Self-contained with no external dependencies.
-- ✅ Minimalist design so it is easily understood and useful.
+- ✅ Minimalist design so it is easily understood and extendable.

 ---